nikosft/libcoap/README.md

 #Examples#
 ##Piggybacked##
 Sends a confirmable request to a server.
 The reserver responds with a "Hello World!" message.
-The response is piggybacked to the ACK.
+The response is piggybacked in the ACK message.

 ###Compiling and running###
 * make all